 4. Second Friday in February - Votes must be postmarked by this date.

-5. Second Friday in March - Ballots to be counted and elected representatives to be notified and sent Congratulatory letters by Tribal Section (TS).
-TS to send announcement of newly elected RTOC representatives to all tribal leaders and environmental directors.
+5. Second Friday in March - Ballots to be counted and elected representatives to be notified and sent Congratulatory letters by the Tribal Branch .
+The Tribal Branch will send announcement of newly elected RTOC representatives to all tribal leaders and environmental directors.
 Letters will include notification that the new Tribal Co-Chair and NTOC representatives will be selected at the April meeting, and request that nominations be directed to the sitting Tribal Co-Chair prior to or at that meeting.
 If there is a tie in a geographic region, a coin will be flipped to determine the selection for reason of expediency.
 The RTOC Co-Chair will coordinate the coin flip with the two nominated people.

 6. If late RTOC representative nomination forms are received by EPA for a specific geographic area and there are open RTOC representative positions in that geographic area, nominations will be received by and considered in coordination with the RTOC Co-Chairs.

 7. Spring RTOC Meeting: RTOC Tribal Co-Chair, and alternates to be selected by incoming tribal RTOC representatives during the Tribal Caucus.
 An incoming tribal RTOC representative will orally nominate one incoming RTOC representative to serve as the RTOC Co-Chair.
 There can be multiple nominations from different incoming RTOC representatives.
 Then there will be a vote by the incoming RTOC representatives.
 NTOC delegates to be selected by state tribal caucus from among themselves, and the Navajo Nation from among themselves.
 In the case of a tie for either RTOC Co-Chair or NTOC representative, votes shall be verified to ensure that they are accurate.
 If the vote was conducted by ballot, recount the ballots.
 If it was conducted orally, ask the voters to restate their votes.
 If tie(s) is not resolved, a coin flip will determine the selection.
-Selections will be made by each of the three state geographic regions to be verbally announced at the full RTOC meeting.
+Selections will be made by each of the three State tribal caucuses to be verbally announced at the full RTOC meeting.
 If the Navajo Nation NTOC representative is also voted in as the RTOC Tribal Co-Chair, the Navajo tribal caucus shall choose another representative from the Tribe to be their NTOC representative.

 8. By the deadline given by the TS, not earlier than April 1 - Co-Chair elect submits grant application to EPA.